 "Being Scotland’s University for Sporting Excellence is beneficial to postgraduate students in a variety of different ways.
 Due to this status, we hold close links with government officials, who visit campus to discuss and shape government policy within sport.
 Our students are therefore at the forefront of pivotal, industry-changing decisions and are taught by academics who make valuable contributions to cross-party working groups.'

-"The positive correlation between physical activity and health is a proven one, with physical activity recognised as the only universal preventative for developed-world epidemics, such as diabetes, obesity and cardiac heart disease.
+"The positive correlation between physical activity and health is a proven one, with physical activity recognised as the only universal preventative for developed-world epidemics, such as diabetes, obesity and heart disease.
 Stirling students benefit from our joined-up approach to teaching within the Faculty of Health Sciences and Sport, and have access to the latest developments in both areas of world-leading research.
 Academic staff work together to provide students with the knowledge to help people to maintain, attain and retain their physical fitness.
 Physical, mental, emotional and even social health go hand in hand, and we aim to create strong, active role models who are able to work with people to change the behaviours that lead to illness."